 by Anup Bhalla, VP Engineering, UnitedSiC

 Wide bandgap semiconductors are enablers for highly efficient power conversion.
-There is a choice of devices to use, including SiC FETs, a hybrid of silicon and SiC technology.
-This article discusses characteristics of the devices in comparison with other approaches.
+There is a choice of devices to use, including SiC FETs, a silicon and SiC technology hybrid.
+This article discusses the characteristics of the devices in comparison with other approaches.

 High efficiency is the universal aim in the world of power conversion – it is an enabler for cost and energy savings, less environmental impact, smaller, lighter, more reliable equipment, and better functionality.
 This is no truer than in current and emerging applications; server farms, for example, are said to consume over 1 percent of global energy from heat dissipated from electronics and air conditioning .
 In the application, end voltages at server blades can be sub-1V at current levels of hundreds of amps, making losses potentially heavier in interconnection resistances and semiconductor drops.

 Data centers use power distribution schemes to maximize efficiency

 Efforts by system architects to improve efficiency have paid off, with server farm energy draw increasing only around 6 percent from 2010 to 2018, despite internet traffic increasing 10x and data center storage expanding 20x in the same period .
 This has been achieved by schemes of intermediate buses in the conversion from AC supply down to load voltage, with the ‘current trend towards an internal bus at around 385VDC, derived from an AC-DC power factor correction stage, then down-converted with isolation, to a bus at 48V with battery back-up, followed by isolated or non-isolated ‘point of load’ DC-DC converters (Figure 1).